dmorton714/lmpd/README.md

 <h1> Requirements </h1>

+This project was made with Anaconda installed, using the below packages in VS Code using Jupyter notebooks.
+PIP install packages as needed.
+Alternatively a virtual environment is included.

 <li> import pandas as pd </li>
 <li> import matplotlib.pyplot as plt </li>
 <li> import matplotlib.dates as mdates </li>